kvokka/getting-started/README.md

 #### Notes

-- When using my dotfiles setup, global environment variables forwarded to the DevContainer should be stored in `.devcontainer/devcontainer.env`.
+- When using my dotfiles setup, global environment variables forwarded from the host system
 - In Visual Studio Code version 1.98.2, changes to global environment variables require reopening the editor to take effect.